-If you drank a lot of alcohol, smoked, got ill or took drugs before you realised you were pregnant, it’s logical you should worry.
-Luckily in the first two weeks, there’s hardly any contact between your body and the fertilised egg.
+- I got drunk – but I didn’t realize I was pregnant.
+Could it have harmed the baby?
+If you drank a lot of alcohol, smoked, got ill or took drugs before you realized you were pregnant, it’s logical you should worry.
+Luckily in the first two weeks, there’s hardly any contact between your body and the fertilized egg.

 In this case, there’s no point worrying if anything you’ve done up to now might have harmed your baby.
 The important thing is to act now, and start following the tips to look after the baby inside you.